dexC166/dex-product-store/README.md

 ### 4. Open the app

 Navigate to http://localhost:5173 in your browser.
-You can now create, edit, and delete notes via the UI!
+You can now create, edit, and delete products via the UI!

 ---